-Douglas’s experience includes handling will contests, IRA beneficiary designation changes, pension plan beneficiary changes, gifts made during life, divorce and its effect on estate plans, deeds to property and power of attorney designations, among others.
+Douglas has handled a variety of matters including will contests, IRA beneficiary designation changes, and pension plan, beneficiary changes, gifts made during life, and disputed deeds to property.

 - Recovered over $100,000 in funds from an IRA for a surviving spouse when a beneficiary designation was changed at the end of her husband’s life.

-- Recovered a house for a client after he executed a deed to a third party while he was suffering from memory issues.
+- Recovered real estate property for a client after his father executed a deed to a third party while he was suffering from memory issues.

-- Had a son appointed guardian of the person over his elderly mother after discovering his brother was removing funds from his mother’s accounts.
+- Successfully petitioned for a client to be appointed guardian of his elderly mother after discovering his sibling was removing funds from the mother’s accounts.

 - Successfully defended against an attack on a will written by an elderly person which favored a long-time close friend/caregiver over an estranged child.

-Douglas recently presented a program entitled “Probate Disputes and Litigation”.
-He additionally authored the materials for a lecture given at the N.C.
-Bar Association’s Annual Estate Planning and Fiduciary Law Program in 2013 entitled “How to Navigate a Fiduciary Litigation Case.”
-He has published several articles, including “Fighting Wal-Mart: The Future of Combined Reporting in North Carolina” which was published in State Tax Notes, a publication of Tax Analysts and “State HHS v.
-Thompkins: No Time Limit on Medicaid Claims?” which he co-authored and was published in The Will and the Way.
+Douglas recently presented a continuing education program to other North Carolina attorneys entitled “Probate Disputes and Litigation.”
+In addition, he authored the materials for a lecture given at the North Carolina Bar Association’s Annual Estate Planning and Fiduciary Law Program in 2013 entitled “How to Navigate a Fiduciary Litigation Case.”
+He has also written several articles including “Fighting Wal-Mart: The Future of Combined Reporting in North Carolina” which was published in State Tax Notes, a publication of Tax Analysts; and he co-authored “State HHS v.
+Thompkins: No Time Limit on Medicaid Claims?” which was published in The Will and the Way.